-Ok, so we’re all not blessed with incredible piano skills…or even mediocre in my case, but even if you’ve got the chops coming up with creative and unique grooves on the fly is challenging.
+Ok, so we’re all not blessed with incredible piano skills…or even mediocre in my case.
+Coming up with creative and unique grooves on the fly is challenging at the best of times.
 Is it possible for software to relieve you of that burdensome problem and just go ahead and write hit songs at the click of a button?

 UPDATED JULY 6th, 2017

-On first play it’s rather shocking how fast you can twiddle with a few MIDI variations, drop them into the player and wham! – song done.
-Taking a little time to separate out the verses and chorus blocks, change out a few chords here and there, all adds to the arrangement, but mostly you can smash out a fast tune in less time it takes to pull the cover off a real piano.
+On the first play, it’s rather shocking how fast you can twiddle with a few MIDI variations, drop them into the player and wham! – your song is done.
+Taking a little time to separate out the verses and chorus blocks, and change out a few chords here and there, all adds to the arrangement, but mostly you can smash out a fast tune in less time it takes to pull the cover off a real piano.

-The interface doesn’t need to much explain, a piano graphic with rudimentary pitch and dynamic controls, the main transport section with reverb, compressor, tone and detail dials, plus a large volume dial.
+The interface doesn’t need too much explaining, a piano graphic with rudimentary pitch and dynamic controls, the main transport section with reverb, compressor, tone and detail dials, plus a large volume dial.
 A typical collection of effects and controls you’d expect to see on a virtual piano instrument, nothing noteworthy here, though to be fair – we’re here to write songs, not fuss with piano tone.
-Each keyboard includes a selection of preset sound states, which are mostly useful and show off the excellent included reverb.
-It’s good looking and easy to navigate.
+Each keyboard includes a selection of preset sound states, which are most useful and show off the excellent included reverb.
+It’s good-looking and easy to navigate.

-I don’t mind the more retro sounding pianos, not so much the grand, it’s just too in your face for my taste.
-It’s almost as if too much compression has been applied, and it’s quite noticeable when played on my Yamaha MOTIF with weighted keys, not so much on my Roland Jupiter with synth action keys.
+I don’t mind the more retro-sounding pianos DLCs, not so much the grand, it’s just too in your face for my taste.
+It’s almost as if too much compression has been applied, and it’s quite noticeable when played on my Yamaha MOTIF with weighted keys, not so much on my Roland Jupiter with synth-action keys.
 I am being quite picky here, but since EzKeys is also a full stand-alone instrument, playability is important.
-Of course, super-detailed dynamics is not the main purpose of this title, but when there so little for me to pick on elsewhere, this is the best I can come up with.
+Of course, super-detailed dynamics is not the main purpose of this title, but when there is so little for me to pick on elsewhere, this is the best I can come up with.